cstahoviak/cherno-cpp/README.md

 - Low-level optimization via "compiler-intrinsics" and assembly.

 ### Video #5 - How C++ Works
-- What we want to know: How to we go from source code (.cpp files) to an executable binary?
+- What we want to know: How do we go from source code (.cpp files) to an executable binary?
 - Preprocessor statements (# statements, e.g. `#include`) happen before compilation.
    - `#include` statements _literally_ pre-pend the contents of another file into your file.
 - Every C++ application needs an __entry point__, typically this is `main()`.